 In the District Court of County, Kansas

 VS.

 Case No.

-CHILD SUPPORT DOMESTI
+CHILD SUPPORT DOMESTI C RELATIONS AFFIDAVIT

-(To be used for Paternity Action Post-Judgment Motions to Establishment)
+(To be used for Paternity Action

+Post-Judgment Motions to Estab olish or Modify Child Support)

 Name:

-This case invo olves these dependents:
+This case inv olves these dependents:

 Child 1: Year of Birth:

 Child 2: Year of Birth:

 Child 3: Year of Birth:

 Child 4: Year of Birth:

 Child 5: Year of Birth:

 Child 6: Year of Birth:

-CONTACT IN CODMATION
+CONTACT INF ORMATION

-contact in OKMATION

-Please provide e the following information about yo ourself:
+Please provid le the following information about yo ourself:

-Home #: Email: Cell #: Other phone #:
+Other phone #:

+Email:Current Mail:

-Current Mailin
+Current Main ing address.

 CHILD (REN)

-A. How many y children live in your household cu rrently?
+A. How man y children live in your household cu rrently?

-B. How many y children do you have that are not p part of this court order?
+B. How man ny children do you have that are not p part of this court order?

-C. What child dren reside with you in your home? □ none
+ldren reside with you in your home?

 Child 1: Year of Birth: Relationship:

 Child 2: Year of Birth: Relationship:

 Child 3: Year of Birth: Relationship:

 Child 4: Year of Birth: Relationship:

 Child 5: Year of Birth: Relationship:

 Child 6: Year of Birth: Relationship:

 en do you pay child support? □ Court Order ☐ Verbal Agreement

 Child 1: Year of Birth: State of order:

 Child 2: Year of Birth: State of order:

 Child 3: Year of Birth: State of order:

-parenting agreements for these chil
+parenting agreements for these chil ☐ Court Order

 child(ren) for tax purposes? claims every year □ Alternat e □ other arrangement □ Unknown

-EDUCATION & TRA MINING
+EDUCATION & TRA AINING

-☐ G.E.D. ☐ Hi ducation you have completed: gh School Diploma ☐ Associa Professional License/Trade/Certific
+☐ G.E.D. ☐ Hi ducation you have completed: gh School Diploma

 YOUR CURRENT WORK & C OTHER INCOME

 I am currently: ☐ Not working ☐ Self-Employed ☐ Employed through an employe

 Employer Phone: Emp er Address: loyer Fax: on or Title:

 I usually work hours each week. week □two weeks □month □ year

-Please list information about any other previous jobs: jobs you currently have and/or information about Type of job/position: Type of job/position: Wage/Salary: \$ Wage/Salary: \$ ☐ I am in the military and receive \$ BAH and \$BAS. ☐ I pay \$for work-related e Explain: - ☐ I have \$ additional incominvestments, etc.).
-Explain: me (bonuses, commissions, side business, odd jobs, ☐ Social Security Disability Insurance ment Compensation □ Workers Compensation (SSDI) □ Supplemental Security Income (SSI) □ Other: ☐ I receive \$ each month Social Security benefits for a child on this case.
-OTHER PARENTS' C URRENT WORK & OTHER INCOME hrough an employer □ Has more than one job ne parent □ Other: Employer Name: Employer Address: Employer Phone: Employer Fax: Type of Work: Position or Title: ☐ The other parent is paid hourly; the a works hours each week. amount is \$ per hour.
-The other parent usually ☐ The other parent is paid salary; the a☐year mount is \$ every \( \square\) week \( \square\) two weeks \( \square\) month Please list information about any other previous jobs: jobs the other parent has and/or information about 1 Wage/Salary: \$ Type of job/position: Wage/Salary: \$ ☐ The other parent pays \$ fo or work-related expenses such as union dues or uniform.
+Please list information about any other previous jobs: jobs you currently have and/or information about Type of job/position: Type of job/position: Wage/Salary: \$ Wage/Salary: \$ ☐ I am in the military and receive \$ BAH and \$BAS. ☐ I pay \$for work-related € Explain: expenses such as union dues or uniform. ☐ I have \$ additional incoinvestments, etc.).
+Explain: ome (bonuses, commissions, side business, odd jobs, ☐ Social Security Disability Insurance ment Compensation Workers Compensation (SSDI) Supplemental Security Income (SSI) Other: ☐ I receive \$ each month Social Security benefits for a child on this case.
+OTHER PARENTS' (CURRENT WORK & OTHER INCOME through an employer □ Has more than one job ne parent □ Other: Employer Name: Employer Address: Employer Phone: Employer Fax: Type of Work: Position or Title: ☐ The other parent is paid hourly; the works hours each week. amount is \$ per hour.
+The other parent usually ☐ The other parent is paid salary; the amount is \$ every □week □two weeks □month Please list information about any other previous jobs: jobs the other parent has and/or information about 1 Wage/Salary: \$ Type of job/position: Wage/Salary: \$ ☐ The other parent pays \$ f for work-related expenses such as union dues or uniform.